cameraui/docs/cameras/zones-and-masks.md

 ## Alert zones

-An object zone decides what gets detected.
-An **alert zone** decides what gets you notified, and changes nothing else.
-Detection, events and recordings are untouched by it.
+An **alert zone** decides what gets you notified and changes nothing else: detection, events and recordings are untouched by it.

-Without an alert zone the camera alerts on everything it detects.
-Draw one to narrow that down.

 Once a camera has an alert zone, the zones decide its alerts: